jackyzy823/rajiko/README.md

 ------------------
 + firefox latest

-+ chrome latest

-+ chromium latest

-+ yandex browser latest
++ chromium like browser latest

 + firefox for android latest

 + kiwi browser for android

++ Edge browser for android (UI modification seems not work)

 Known Issue:
 ---------------